 We generally access the trail by first hiking to Dog Mountain, then branching onto it just before the lookout.
 Then we make our way eastward to where the route links eventually with the main Mt Seymour Trail.

-In winter, you have to be prepared for full on mountaineering at times.
-It’s not a place for the uninitiated, or for those expecting a well marked trail, so gear up appropriately if you go!
+In winter, you have to be prepared for full on mountaineering.
+It’s not a place for the uninitiated, or for those expecting an easy and well marked trail, so gear up appropriately if you go!
 We usually bring ice axes, snowshoes, and crampons as well as a GPS, compass, and maps.
+Clouds and fog can move in quickly as well, challenging your visibility.

-As fun as that was, I would also return to the valley with regular hiking partner Doug on two more occasions to explore the rough track that leads up to Suicide Falls.
+I would also return later to the valley with regular hiking partner Doug on several occasions to explore and maintain the rough track that leads up to Suicide Falls.
 North Shore Rescue has used this route to save wayward skiers and snowboarders on a number of occasions.
-The valley is rough, vertically steep in places, and under some conditions downright hazardous.
-The two photos below here pretty much sum up the kind of hiking you get into there…
+The Suicide Creek Valley is rough, vertically steep in places, and under some conditions downright hazardous due to its frequent landslides.
+The two photos below here pretty much sum up the kind of hiking you get into on that trail.

 When we go, we’re very careful about choosing the right conditions, especially in winter, both in regard to the snow conditions and to visibility.
 We’ve learned that it’s more prudent to ascend the steep slopes from west to east because those same slopes are usually much more precarious to descend during those times.
 In that way, we get to do a little more climbing too, which we prefer.
 In summer, we have hiked it in both directions.